Automattic/wp-calypso/client/lib/analytics/track-component-view/README.md

 ## Usage

-Render the component passing an `eventName` string and `eventProperties` object.
+Render the component passing one or both of:

+- Tracks: An `eventName` string and `eventProperties` object
+- MC Stats: `statGroup` and `statName` strings

 ```
 <ContainerComponent>
 	<TrackComponentView eventName={ eventName } eventProperties={ eventProperties } />